SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/block_changes_en.md

 ### {% href_link 🔥 | Campfires can set on fire %}
 If someone stands on a lit {% symlink campfire, Сampfire %}, the fire will spread to them.
 Having `«Frost Walker»`{: .mc-aqua} enchantment on boots makes you exempt, though.

+### {% href_link 🧊 | Melting ice in Nether %}
+Regular {% symlink ice, Ice %} will instantly melt in ultra warm dimensions like Nether. {% symlink packed_ice, Packed Ice %} will melt too, given enough time (regardless of default vanilla restrictions like the light level). {% symlink blue_ice, Blue Ice %}, on the other hand, is capable of withstanding such high temperatures.

 ## {% href_link 🔧 | Mechanics %}